camdagr8/jam/readme.md

 |**lipsum**| Displays latin lorem ipsum text

 #### Creating A Helper
-Helpers are stored in the `~/src/app/helper` directory and typically consist the required `mod.js` file and the optional `icon.ejs` file.
+Helpers are stored in the `~/src/app/helper` directory and typically consist of the required `mod.js` file and the optional `icon.ejs` file.
 Jam will automatically register helpers placed in this directory.
 If you wish for Jam to ignore your helper prefix the helper's directory name with an underscore `_`

 ![Helpers](https://ibin.co/3IoX5HYCEpAm.png)